alliwall/transact/README.md

 ## Pages

 - **Standard Payment Link Generator** (`/index.html`) - For individual users to create payment links with their own wallet address
-- **Business Payment Link Generator** (`/payment-url-gen.html`) - For businesses to create a pre-configured payment page with a locked wallet address
+- **Merchant Page Generator** (`/generate-merchant-link.html`) - For merchants to create a pre-configured payment page with a locked wallet address
-- **Business Payment Page** (`/business-payment.html`) - Generated payment page for business customers where only amount, email, and payment provider can be configured by the end user
+- **Merchant Payment Page** (`/merchant-payment.html`) - Generated payment page for merchant customers where only amount, email, and payment provider can be configured by the end user

 ## Technologies Used